snowch/stratos-vagrant-box/README.md

 #### Issues

-- This environments will not work if you access the internet through a Proxy (transparent proxies should be ok).
+- This environment will not work if you access the internet through a Proxy (transparent proxies should be ok).